lorenzodimauro97/Klapper/README.md

 # What's the end goal here?
 The idea is to implement everything Fluidd and Moonraker has, plus:
-- Custom real-time 3D GCode Viewer with nozzle position
+- Custom 3D GCode viewer with realtime nozzle position

 # What's missing, currently?
 - A lot of simple information (Eg: Number of layers, Flow Rate)